- Study

 Nirav: What happens next?

-Nirav: So it’s part strategy, part compliance?
+Nirav: So it is part strategy, part following the rules?

 5.3 What Is An IPO Procedure In India?